-One year I used Sticky9 to print a page of magnets of favourite moments with Matt.
-Their service is great because you can order them directly from Instagram.
+One year I used an online service to print a page of magnets of favourite moments with Matt.
+While that service has gone out of business, there's probably something similar out there.
 The year before I printed photos of us and glued them to the labels of his favourite cola.

 Homemade bread with some dipping oil & vinegar

 Nothing spreads love like a loaf of handmade bread.
 And my friend was thoughtful enough to include two sampler bottles of flavoured oil and vinegar that she loved.
 Needless to say, I devoured this gift.

 Pepper vodka in a nice jar

 My mom gave me a jar of this and it has been great to cook with - I usually splash some in my homemade spaghetti sauce if I don't have wine handy.
 I also read that it's great for making Caesars (the Canadian version of a Bloody Mary) so I might have to give that a try!
 All you have to do is soak peppercorns in vodka for a week and voila!